Monitoring Processes on Windows/Unix Servers & Desktops

 OpManager provides out-of-the-box support for monitoring the availability of all the processes running on a Windows or Unix system.
 Windows systems use WMI and Unix systems use CLI to monitor the processes that are running on a system.
 We also support SNMP in the Server/ Desktop and Domain Controller categories.

-Here are the steps for configuring Process Monitors:
+Here are the steps for configuring a Process Monitor:

 - Go to the device snapshot page.